 Understand that there is no dignity quite so impressive, and no independence quite so important, as living within your means. — Calvin Coolidge

-Volatility in your retirement portfolio can be minimized via diversification. — common financial wisdom
+Volatility in your retirement portfolio can be minimized via diversification, including precious metals. — common financial wisdom

 Wants may be easily satisfied either by producing much or desiring little. — Marshall Sahlins